patherlkd/Diversity-Challenge/README.md

 ```
 python3.6 DC_main.py
 ```
-or to run with Aux audio output, un-comment and comment out the relevant lines and execute
+or to run with Aux audio output, un-comment and comment out the relevant lines (labelled with HDMI and Aux audio) in `diversity_challenge.sh` and execute

 ```
 bash diversity_challenge.sh
 ```
 which may require root access, but on the RPi it should be fine.
+If you are not the owner of the RPi and the root access has been modified, please contact whoever owns the RPi.

 ### Adding questions